Zhaleh-Alipour/Divergent-Paths-of-Beat-Perception_3-Modalities/Experiment/README.md

 ### Auditory Masking
 During tactile blocks, **white noise** was presented to mask any sound produced by the device vibrations.
-The masking noise file used in the experiment is:
-- `file.wav`
+The masking noise file used in the experiment is `file.wav.wav`.
+This file is not tracked due to the big size of the file.
+To run the tactile blocks, you need to either deactivate this file in the `InPersonFinal.psyexp` or produce a white noise file of about 20 min using `Audacity` software.

 ---